Candace Owens

 Owens has gained recognition for her conservative activism—despite being initially critical of President Donald Trump and the Republican Party—as well as her criticism of Black Lives Matter.
-Owens was the communications director for the conservative advocacy group Turning Point USA from 2017 to 2019.
-In 2018, Owens co-founded BLEXIT Foundation along with former Tucson police officer Brandon Tatum.
+Owens was the communications director for the conservative advocacy group Turning Point USA (TPUSA) from 2017 to 2019.
+In 2018, Owens co-founded the BLEXIT Foundation along with former Tucson police officer Brandon Tatum.
 After working for PragerU, in 2021 Owens joined The Daily Wire and began hosting Candace, a political talk show.
 She was dismissed in March 2024 following a series of comments regarded as antisemitic, and months of tensions with co-host Ben Shapiro and other Daily Wire staff.

 Owens has expressed skepticism about the extent of white supremacy's impact on society and has voiced opposition to both COVID-19 lockdowns and COVID-19 vaccines.
+Owens is a critic of Israel and was increasingly critical of the country's ongoing Gaza war, culminating in her disavowal of Trump and the MAGA movement in 2026.
+Since 2023, Owens has espoused antisemitic tropes.
+In the wake of Charlie Kirk's 2025 assassination, Owens has popularized numerous conspiracy theories about his death, alleging the involvement of Turning Point USA staff, Kirk's widow, Israel, Egypt, and France.

 Early life and education

 Candace Amber Owens was born on April 29, 1989, in White Plains, New York, and grew up in Stamford, Connecticut.
 She was raised mostly by her mother and grandparents from around the age of 11 or 12, after her parents divorced.
 She is the third of four children.
 Her paternal grandfather was Robert Owens, an African American who was born in North Carolina.
 Owens is also of Caribbean American heritage through her grandmother, who is originally from Saint Thomas, U.S. Virgin Islands.

 She is a graduate of Stamford High School in Connecticut.
-In 2007, while a 17-year-old senior at Stamford High School, Owens received three racist death threat voicemail messages, totaling two minutes, from a group of white male classmates which included the son of then-mayor and future Democratic governor Dannel Malloy.
-Joshua Starr, the city's superintendent of schools, listened to the voicemail messages and said that they were "horrendous".
+In 2007, while a 17-year-old senior at Stamford High School, Owens received three racist death threat voicemail messages, totaling two minutes, from a group of white male classmates, which included the son of then-mayor and future Democratic governor Dannel Malloy.
 Owens's family sued the Stamford Board of Education in federal court, alleging that the city did not protect her rights, resulting in a $37,500 settlement in January 2008.

-Owens pursued an undergraduate degree in journalism at the University of Rhode Island.
-She dropped out after her junior year, saying she had an issue with her student loan.
+Owens pursued an undergraduate degree in journalism at the University of Rhode Island for three years, but left before completing her degree to pursue a career in New York City.
 After leaving college, she worked as an intern for Vogue magazine in New York.
-She took a job in 2012 as an administrative assistant for a private equity firm in Manhattan, later moving up to become its vice president of administration.
+According to Owens, she took a job in 2012 as an administrative assistant for an unnamed private equity firm in Manhattan, later moving up to become its vice president of administration.